ACMESDS/enum/README.md

 # ENUM

-ENUM provides simple enumerators:

-	Copy(src,tar)  		// shallow copy src to tar Each(opts,cb) 		// enumerate opts with callback cb( n, opts[n], isLast )

-If a deep copy is required:
+ENUM provides a shallow and deep copy enumerator:

-	Copy(src,tar,key)  // deep copy src to tar
+	Copy(src,tar)  		// shallow copy src to tar Copy(src,tar,key)  // deep copy src to tar

-src keys index the target thusly (with key = "."):
+where, in a deep copy, src keys index the target thusly (with key = "."):

 	{
 		A: value,			// sets target[A] = value